RibirX/Ribir/docs/essentials/widget_language.md

 # The `widget!` macro

 The `widget!` macro is a declarative language to help you to build and declare your reactive UI quickly and expressively.
-It allows user interfaces to be described in terms of their visual structure, and almost all its syntaxes are expanded to the syntax of Rusts.
+It allows user interfaces to be described in terms of their visual structure, and almost all its syntax is expanded to the syntax of Rusts.
 So don't worry about the learning curve of this DSL language.

 `widget!` is a macro that returns a widget, so you can use it as an expression anywhere you want.